KieranP/kubernetes_demo/README.md

-# Microservices Demo
+# Kubernetes Demonstration

-The following is a minimally viable microservices demonstration using best practices.
+The following is a Kubernetes stack demo, that integrates Istio, Helm, and Keel on top of minikube on Mac OS.

 ## Tooling